gkeenans/gkeenan.co/src/wants.md

 ###### 05.15.2024

-I want to understand who the fuck I am for once;
+I want to understand who the hell I am for once;

 ###### 06.06.2024